quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Considerations for 5-tuple routing architectures

-QUIC servers may be deployed behind a 5-tuple based routing architecture that delivers packets based on both the source and destination IP addresses and ports.
+QUIC servers can be deployed behind a 5-tuple based routing architecture that delivers packets based on both the source and destination IP addresses and ports.
 In such an architecture, clients that change IP address or port are likely to be routed to a different server.
 There are several actions that can